Business Risks

 (2) Risks Related to Business Operations

-To succeed in a volatile business environment, we embrace change by expanding the reach of our business fields and restructuring operations as necessary.
-As part of such change, we must update our business processes from time to time, which may result in unforeseen scenarios arising within or outside of the organization or in atypical transactions.
+We operate in a volatile business environment, and our strategy for sustained business growth emphasizes change.
+That is, we pursue organic growth by strengthening longstanding businesses and expanding into new business sectors, and inorganic growth through M&A deals.
+With this emphasis on change, we must update our business processes from time to time, which may result in unforeseen scenarios arising within or outside of the organization or in atypical transactions.
 If our internal controls prove inadequate to deal with these situations, our operational and financial performance may be harmed.

-As part of a wider effort to enhance our internal controls, we make our business processes more effective and efficient by visualizing, standardizing, and rectifying them, and by ensuring that the processes can be undertaken repeatedly and are not dependent on a single employee.
+As part of a wider effort to enhance our internal controls, we make our business processes more effective and efficient by visualizing, standardizing, and rectifying them.

 1) Compliance Risks